Miriam Adelson: Support for the annexation of the West Bank

 Adelson donated $25 million towards Ariel University's medical school which opened in the West Bank in 2019.
-She stated that the gift would help "to strengthen the settlers in Judea and Samaria", terms that imply that the West Bank was promised to the Jewish people by God.
+She stated that the gift would help "to strengthen the settlers in Judea and Samaria."

 She donated $6 million to HaShomer HaChadash, a volunteer militia that puts volunteer security guards and agricultural workers on settler farms in the West Bank via the Adelson Foundations between 2019 and 2022.

 In 2020, Adelson was named as a defendant alongside Netanyahu, Trump, AIPAC, and others in a lawsuit filed in the Washington, D.C., district court alleging "the denationalization and dehumanization of the Palestinian people" and "the installation of an apartheid regime in the OPT".
 Her husband was not included in the lawsuit.
 The case was dismissed in 2021.

 President of the Maccabee Task Force

 Adelson and her husband were early donors to the Maccabee Task Force (MTF), an organization aimed at combatting the Boycott, Divestment and Sanctions movement on college campuses and spreading pro-Israel sentiment among young people.
-In 2015 they donated $2.28 million to the MTF, and their support from 2013 to 2013 totaled more than $70 million.
+In 2015 they donated $2.28 million to the MTF, and their support from 2016 to 2023 totaled more than $70 million.
 Adelson is the organization's president, but this is not listed on the organization's website.
 The Quincy Institute for Responsible Statecraft hypothesized a connection between the organization and the crack down on participants in pro-Palestinian demonstrations on college campuses in Trump's second term.

 Ownership of Dallas Mavericks

 Adelson and her son-in-law Patrick Dumont purchased a controlling ownership interest in the Dallas Mavericks of the National Basketball Association in December 2023.
 Dumont became the Mavericks' governor and representative to the NBA Board of Governors.
 The Adelson-Dumont families' would own 69% of the team and previous controlling owner Mark Cuban's share was reduced to 27%.
-Since this purchase, Adelson has been advocating for greater legalization of gambling in Texas, in order to build a casino in the state. it was reported that the NBA would not allow Adelson to be the governor for the team due to her political reputation, but allowed Dumont to be governor instead.
+Since this purchase, Adelson has been advocating and lobbying for legalization of casino gambling in Texas, in order to build a casino in the state.
+It was reported that the NBA would not allow Adelson to be the governor for the team due to her political reputation, but allowed Dumont to be governor instead.
+In January 2026, the team confirmed that it was interested in property in downtown Dallas that is the current site of the Dallas City Hall in order to build an entertainment complex that would include an arena and potentially a casino.

 Under Adelson's management, Luka Dončić was controversially traded to the LA Lakers with the explanation that he was not taking care of his body well enough.
-After the trade, a fan was removed from a Maverick's game for wearing t-shirts that showed a red clown nose on a picture of Adelson.
+After the trade, a fan was removed from a Mavericks' game for wearing t-shirts that showed a red clown nose on a picture of Adelson.
 At the same game, people chanting for the firing of the general manager who set up the trade were also removed.
-The trade lead to conspiracy theories that Adelson was purposely harming the team to facilitate moving them to her home city, Las Vegas.
+The trade led to conspiracy theories that Adelson was purposely harming the team to facilitate moving them to her home city, Las Vegas.